-- 1. Raw scores and percentages are released through CANVAS MyGrades in a timely manner.
-I will release grade columns when all papers are graded. - 2.
-Grading and/or recording errors must be reported within 7 days of appearing on MyGrades. - 3.
+- 1. Raw scores and percentages are released through CANVAS Grades in a timely manner. - 2.
+Grading and/or recording errors must be reported within 7 days of appearing on Grades. - 3.
 Your final course grade is rounded up (e.g., 89.49 receives a B+ and 89.5 receives an A-) - 4.
-If a curve is required, it will be applied after the final exam on the cumulative percentage for the quarter.
+If a curve is required, it will be applied to the cumulative percentage for the quarter.
 I have rarely used a curve, so please do not anticipate this happening. - 5.
 The grade scale is firm and there is no opportunity for extra credit.